Scientists: Long-Buried Ice Age Forest Offers Climate Change Clues

 Out on the Gulf, Ben Raines is back from his dive with a wet and muddy chunk of wood he heaves onto the boat deck.

-"You can see the grain in the wood, and it's hard as a rock," he says, rapping his knuckles on the piece of cypress, and pointing out holes in the tree trunk, likely tunneled by ancient beetles or worms.
+"You can see the grain in the wood, and it's hard as a rock," he says, rapping his knuckles on the piece of cypress and pointing out holes in the tree trunk, likely tunneled by ancient beetles or worms.
 "It's like you just cut it down in the forest."

-Marine scientist Brian Jones is also on this dive, and comes up with fish in his net.
+Marine scientist Brian Jones is also on this dive and comes up with fish in his net.

 He's collecting specimens to include in a display about the underwater forest at the Dauphin Island Sea Lab on the Alabama coast.

-His net yields a belted sandfish, a band tail puffer and an arrow crab, a creature that looks more a praying mantis than a crustacean.
+His net yields a belted sandfish, a band tail puffer and an arrow crab, a creature that looks more like a praying mantis than a crustacean.

-"It's got really long skinny legs," Jones says.
+"It's got really long, skinny legs," Jones says.
 "They like to live around rocks and structure and sunken forests."

 Jones also brought up sponges and anemones that had burrowed into the old wood.
-He says the northern Gulf floor for the most part is flat and sandy, so finding an area like this with the kind of sea life you might find on a coral reef is a treat – one that he will try to recreate in an aquarium.
+He says the northern Gulf floor for the most part is flat and sandy, so finding an area like this with the kind of sea life you might find on a coral reef is a treat – one that he will try to re-create in an aquarium.

 "Hopefully by putting some of the wood, and some of these animals on display, we can really tell the story," Jones says.
 "It captivates people — being able to touch one of these pieces of wood and actually see the fish and crabs that live there will be really special."

-Ben Raines has produced a documentary about the underwater forest, and is working to have the site declared a national marine sanctuary.
+Ben Raines has produced a documentary about the underwater forest, and he is working to have the site declared a national marine sanctuary.

 Raines says salvage companies have already been calling trying to get the GPS coordinates for the site, hoping to harvest the bald cypress wood.